This perennial wildflower develops a rosette of basal leaves, from

 (see Clark et al., 2004).
 These species are

-beetles (a subfamily of leaf beetles) that feed on the foliage.
+beetles (a subfamily of leaf beetles) that feed on the foliage and sometimes the roots.
 Other

 insect feeders include Murgantia

 (Harlequin Bug), the

 (Ambiguous Moth), and the

 mustard oil from the conversion of glucosinolates, Horseradish can

 produce toxic effects on mammalian herbivores, especially the pungent